nrfconnect/sdk-nrfxlib/mpsl/doc/fem.rst

 **************

 When an application requests a given transmission power, it wants to achieve that power at the antenna.
-Usually the application does not know all hardware components, such as RF front-end modules, on the radio signal path.
+Usually, the application does not know all hardware components, such as RF front-end modules, on the radio signal path.
 To achieve a specific value of transmission power at the antenna, every FEM implementation provides a dedicated API that calculates the PA gain and SoC output power combination that results in the requested power at the antenna.

-FEM implementations with multiple PA gains available (e.g. nRF21540 with MODE pin support) choose which gain to use based on hardware limitations and the requested power value.
+FEM implementations with multiple PA gains available (for exmaple, nRF21540 with MODE pin support) choose which gain to use based on hardware limitations and the requested power value.

 Configurable timings
 ********************